dposse/bballSlackbotUpgraded/README.md

 The mlb-api and slack-api dependencies in `package.json` use absolute paths from my system.

+Serverless throws a lot of peer dependency errors.

+Pretty sure webpack is bundling a ton of extra code to each lambda.

 #### workspaces/slack-api

 `package.json` scripts use `rm -rf` which could be a problem for windows users.
 Can be replaced with rimraf.
 Also the `build:watch` script uses `yarn build`, but of course you could be using npm.